Lucas-Dalbo/try-futebol-club/README-Eng.md

 - Leaderboard automatically build based on the data of finished matches.

 ---
+## Observation
+The front-end part of the app was developed by the Trybe team.

+---
 ## What was used?
 - TypeScript.
 - Node.js com Express e Sequelize (Back-end).